-Welcome to Spring 2016
+Welcome to Spring 2017

 Take a visual inspection of your trees.
 If they need pruning, now is the time to have that done before they leaf out.
-You should contact an arborist before they get booked up if your trees need to be pruned.
+You should contact an arborist soon before they get booked up if your trees need to be pruned.

 Be sure to clean out debris from your shrub beds.
 If you are adding new mulch, you should either breakup the old mulch, or remove it if there is more than 3 inches present.
 When mulching, you should apply approximately 2 to 3 inches at the most.
 Excess mulch, particularly if applied right against the stem or trunk of landscape plants, leads to conditions that are favorable for disease and insect activity.